 The curriculum is designed to be accessible to students with any background, including students with an environmental background and no computer science knowledge as well as students with a computer science background and no environmental knowledge.
-Students with undergraduate degrees in computer science, engineering, science or mathematics will acquire the necessary knowledge to analyze health data with diverse sources and purposes, and can request to replace introductory data science courses with more advanced ones.
-Students with undergraduate degrees in environmental studies, biology, Earth sciences, and related sciences will acquire formal and practical data science skills, and can request to substitute introductory courses in environmental studies with more advanced ones.
+Students with undergraduate degrees in computer science, engineering, science or mathematics will acquire the necessary knowledge to analyze environmental data with diverse sources and purposes and can request to replace introductory data science courses with more advanced ones.
+Students with undergraduate degrees in environmental studies, biology, Earth sciences, and related sciences will acquire formal and practical data science skills and can request to substitute introductory courses in environmental studies with more advanced ones.
 There is no requirement of prior knowledge of programming or computer science, as the curriculum is designed with special introductory courses that are accessible to students with diverse backgrounds.

 Students will learn a range of data science skills such as developing scalable data systems, using state-of-the-art software and infrastructure for data science, designing data analyses with statistical methods, and working in multi-disciplinary data science teams.
 They will also gain a foundation in the central theories, concepts and principles of natural sciences, and how to leverage data to form relevant questions in environment management and sustainability to find actionable insights to understand and protect Earth’s natural resources.
 At the start of the program, students will be offered specific opportunities in problem-based learning in partnership with the USC Wrigley Institute for Environmental Studies.